You are considered an international student if all of the following are true:

 A completed and signed College Board International Student Financial Aid Application (ISFAA) [PDF]; this need only be completed by prospective applicants prior to admission.

 Note: If your required documents do not appear to align with the information that you are able to procure, upload your documentation in lieu of the required documentation along with a brief, signed note of explanation for the Financial Aid Office.
 Ultimately, the Financial Aid Office must have official, attested documentation to corroborate the information that your family reported on the CSS Profile.
 Your family must determine for itself the clearest and most accurate way to accomplish that.
+Also note that when uploading documents to your portal, please use only standard alphanumeric symbols in the file name.
+If you are unable to upload information, you may want to try to change the file name to more standard alphanumeric symbols.

 - Financial aid documentation